siberianfox/tinygwiki/TinyG-Configuration.md

-**The settings on this page are for version 0.95 and later.
-For other firmware revisions see  [TinyG Configuration for 0.94 and 0.93](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.94-and-Earlier)**
+**The settings on this page are for version 0.96 and later.** If you are an earlier revision see [here](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.95).
+You can find out the firmware version by entering $fv or by looking at the console output when you hit reset.

 This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
 All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.